D4wnstar/aetherwisp/Particle physics/Particles/Hadrons/Baryons/Proton.md

 Two detectors were used in the process:
 1. A [[Tempo di volo|time of flight]] detector was used to measure the speed of the passing particle.
-2. A [[Cherenkov radiation]] detector was placed shortly after to detect [[photon]] emission from particles going over the Cherenkov speed threshold, carefully designed to only activate the kind of speeds pions were expected to go at, but not those of antiprotons.
+2. A [[Cherenkov radiation]] detector was placed shortly after to detect [[Photon]] emission from particles going over the Cherenkov speed threshold, carefully designed to only activate the kind of speeds pions were expected to go at, but not those of antiprotons.

 :::image
 ![[BevatronAntiprotonApparatus.png|400]]